projectara/greybus-spec/source/index.rst

 Greybus Operations
 ==================

-Greybus communication is built on the use of UniPro messages to send information between modules.
-And although UniPro offers reliable transfer of data frames between interfaces, it is often necessary for the sender to know whether the effects of sending a message were what was expected.
-For example, a request sent to a UniPro switch controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and dangerous) behavior.
+Greybus communication is built on the use of |unipro| messages to send information between modules.
+And although |unipro| offers reliable transfer of data frames between interfaces, it is often necessary for the sender to know whether the effects of sending a message were what was expected.
+For example, a request sent to a |unipro| switch controller requesting a reconfiguration of the routing table could fail, and proceeding as if a failure had not occurred in this case leads to undefined (and dangerous) behavior.
 Similarly, the AP module